pgpais/Family-Play-Reddit-Ethnography/pages/Family Play Reddit Ethnography.md

 				- Personally, I know I've seen this issue many times in my household.
 		- {{embed [[aowque-KingdomHearts]]}}
 		-
+- # Discussion
+  id:: 65c4a633-7ecb-421c-81a5-9fb646584119
+	- No Asynchronous experiences?
+	- ## Leveraging Shared Gaming Spaces
+		- How to take advantage of shared gaming spaces id:: 65c4a639-3dc0-42a1-82fe-c01cc9116a0a
+			- Context-sensitive games?
+			- Occupying the one screen (television) with a game can be an opportunity to prompt interactions?
+				- Info on HUD for spectators,
+				- Narrative decision points
+				- Can this be similar to a tv show?
+	- ## Experiencing Games Vicariously
+		- Spectating Spectrum
+		- More active spectating experiences - explicit design decisions to elicit this, influencing narrative-decisions through the smartphone (e.g., [Hidden Agenda](https://en.wikipedia.org/wiki/Hidden_Agenda_(2017_video_game))).
+		- Prompting discussion/teaching (reference to Musick paper) id:: 65c4a972-6c73-4875-9bfe-1d7fe2613933
+	- ##
+		- Facilitating non-gamers’ entry in the medium - story and theme are fundamental, simpler roles
+		- How to deal with time constraints
+			- Or sidestep them altogether with asynchronous mechanics
+		- How to deal with unbalanced experiences (different expertise)
+	- Having games that adapt to the family/household? - adapting the game/stores, knowing that there is one young child with specific preferences and skills, a parent that likes to participate by influencing the narrative but not actually playing, etc.
 - # Limitations
   collapsed:: true
 	- No way to verify the content is real/true